 USE OF FEES

-Your fees for the retreat will be used to pay for: rental of the Columbine Inn and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a modest parsonage to the teachers to help cover ongoing home expenses for the duration of the retreat; teacher and teacher assistant transportation.
+Your fees for the retreat will be used to pay for: rental of the Columbine Inn and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teachers to help cover ongoing home expenses for the duration of the retreat; teacher transportation

 The deposit will not be banked until your registration is confirmed and will be applied to the total fee for those accepted to attend.
 The deposit will be returned in full to those not accepted, or to those who are on a waiting list at the time that the retreat begins.

 The full deposit must accompany your application, even if you are requesting scholarship funds.
 No monies will be banked until you are accepted on the retreat.
 The balance of the retreat fee is due when you arrive for the retreat, or you can mail the balance to us in advance.
 If possible, we appreciate you paying the full fee (deposit plus balance) at the time of application or on acceptance, as this improves our efficiency.
 However this is not necessary.

 Please pay by check or money order in US funds, drawn on a US bank.
 We cannot accept foreign cash or bank drafts, but we can accept international money orders in US dollars.
 Sorry, but we are currently unable to accept credit cards.